stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/Milestone2/mini-project-2.md

     ## 6 THUJA             1

-Genus “METASEQUOIA”, “PICEA”, “CHAMAECYPARIS”, “THUJA” have a longer mean diameter because there are few observations for them.
-However, “PARROTIA” and “CERCIS” maybe special cases.
+Genus “METASEQUOIA”, “PICEA”, “CHAMAECYPARIS”, “THUJA” have a longer mean diameter because there are few observations for them, while “PARROTIA” and “CERCIS” should be special cases.

 **Research question 2:**